 1 Multi-Product Pipelines: ASME B31.4

 The American Society of Mechanical Engineers (ASME) B31 committee was originally established in 1926.
-The committee then introduced the ASME B31 code dating back to 1935.
-The code was developed and published by the American Society of Mechanical Engineers, the code is also maintained by them.
+The committee then introduced the ASME B31 code, which dates back to 1935.
+The American Society of Mechanical Engineers developed and published the code, which they maintain.
 The ASME B31 Code governs the rules and regulations for Pressure Piping systems.
-The code has been divided into different sections throughout the years, each governing a respective pressure piping system, some sections have been folded into others while others were superseded by other standards.
+The code has been divided into different sections throughout the years, each governing a respective pressure piping system.
+Some sections have been folded into others, while other standards have superseded others.

 The ASME B31 code is currently divided into the following sections:

-The ASME B31.4 code contains important factors which must be considered.
-The latest published version of the ASME B31.4 code is 2016, the next edition is scheduled for publication in 2019.
-The 2019 version will take effect 6 months after the date of issuance.
+The ASME B31.4 code contains important factors that must be considered.
+The latest published version is 2016, and the next edition is scheduled for publication in 2019.
+The 2019 version will take effect six months after the date of issuance.

 1.1 Background – ASME Code B31 – Section B31.4

-• Also included in the scope of this section are: primary/associated auxiliary liquid petroleum and liquid anhydrous ammonia piping at pipeline terminals (marine, rail, and truck), tank farms, pump stations, pressure-reducing stations, metering stations, scraper traps, strainers, and prover loops.
+- This section also includes primary/associated auxiliary liquid petroleum and liquid anhydrous ammonia piping at pipeline terminals (marine, rail, and truck), tank farms, pump stations, pressure-reducing stations, metering stations, scraper traps, strainers, and prover loops.

-• Liquid petroleum and liquid anhydrous ammonia piping located on property that has been set aside for such piping within petroleum refinery, natural gasoline, gas processing, ammonia, and bulk plants.
+- Liquid petroleum and liquid anhydrous ammonia piping located on property that has been set aside for such piping within petroleum refineries, natural gasoline, gas processing, ammonia, and bulk plants.

-The piping systems above consist of pipe, flanges, bolting, gaskets, valves, relief devices, fittings, and the pressure containing parts of other piping components.
+The piping systems above consist of pipe, flanges, bolting, gaskets, valves, relief devices, fittings, and pressure-containing parts of other piping components.
 All materials must conform to specifications listed in tables as described in the ASME B31.4 code.

-If the material is not listed in the above-mentioned tables, they must meet the requirements of the ASME B31.4 code for non-listed materials.
-It also includes hangers, supports, and other equipment items necessary to prevent overstressing the pressure containing parts.
-It does not include support structures such as frames of buildings or foundations.
+If the material is not listed in the tables mentioned above, it must meet the requirements of the ASME B31.4 code for non-listed materials.
+This code also includes hangers, supports, and other equipment necessary to prevent overstressing the pressure-containing parts.
+It does not include support structures such as building frames or foundations.

-Careful application of the ASME B31.4 standard will help users in the pipeline industry to comply with applicable regulations within their jurisdictions while achieving the operational, cost, and safety benefits to be gained from the many industries best-practices detailed within this volume.
+Careful application of the ASME B31.4 standard will help pipeline industry users comply with applicable regulations within their jurisdictions while achieving the operational, cost, and safety benefits of the many industry best practices detailed in this volume.

 2 Multi-Product Pipelines: Designing A Pipeline